 Krascheninnikovia lanata, (previously Ceratoides lanata),Winterfat, 1-3' x 2-4', winter interest.
 Native to SW and Western US.

 Lagerstroemia indica, Crape Myrtle, mainly a shrub in the Texas Panhandle, however, there are some crape myrtles that have grown to tree form.
 Single or multi trunked, it may even die back to the ground in cold winters, root hardy.
 Summer flowering.
 Non-native.

 Larrea tridentata, Creosotebush.
 Evergreen shrub from 3-6’T x 3-8’W. Found in both the cold and warm deserts up to 6000’.

-Mahonia aquifolia, upright grape holly, shade to part sun (afternoon shade).
-2-5' wide x 5-8' tall.
+Mahonia aquifolia, upright grape holly, shade to part sun (afternoon shade), yellow flowers in early spring, blueish black berries in summer.
+2-5' wide x 5-8' tall. (photo right)